Architecture of Manchester: Public buildings

 Manchester's first town hall, designed by Francis Goodwin, was constructed during 1822–25 in the neo-classical style with a screen of Ionic columns.
 Its facade was re-erected as a folly in Heaton Park at the west end of its lake in 1913.
 Manchester was granted a Charter of Incorporation in 1838.

-Classical architecture gave way to Neo-gothic and Palazzo styles in the Victorian Era.
+Classical architecture gave way to neo-Gothic and Palazzo styles in the Victorian era.
 Edward Walters designed the Free Trade Hall in the 1850s as a monument to the Peterloo Massacre and Manchester's pivotal role in the Anti-Corn Law League.
-Built as a public hall only the facade remains.
-The old town hall was replaced by the present Manchester Town Hall, designed by Alfred Waterhouse.
+Built as a public hall, only the facade remains.
+The old town hall was replaced by the present town hall, designed by Alfred Waterhouse.
 Completed in 1877, its Great Hall contains the Manchester Murals by Ford Madox Brown.

 Waterhouse was influenced by Pugin and most of his designs were in the Gothic Revival style.
 He is a prolific contributor to the design of Manchester's public, educational and commercial buildings.
 Waterhouse's exteriors used large quantities of "self-washing" terracotta to provide rich ornament in the polluted atmosphere and after 1880 his interiors were decorated with moulded and glazed faience both manufactured by the Burmantofts Pottery.
 He designed the Royal Insurance Office, in which he had an office, in 1861.
 The now demolished Manchester Assize Courts, built between 1864 and 1877 in the neo-Gothic style, was a major commission.
-In the 1860s Waterhouse designed Strangeways Gaol and its French Gothic style gatehouse in red brick with sandstone dressings and landmark tower in red brick with sandstone dressings in the style of a minaret.
+In the 1860s, Waterhouse designed Strangeways Gaol, its French Gothic style gatehouse in red brick with sandstone dressings and landmark tower in red brick with sandstone dressings in the style of a minaret.